Rowataro/Java-Searches-and-Sorts-AP-CS-/README.md

 # Intent:
-* Contains code and visualization at **each step** of each algorithm.
-Helpful for the AP Computer Science A exam.
+* For the AP Computer Science A exam.
+* Works with **INTEGER** arrays.
+* Contains code for each algorithm.
+Visualizes each step.
 * In **BlueJ** project format.

 ## Contains Java code for the following: